 Cause: Product was applied in low temperature or high humidity conditions or where air flow is low (basement, closed garage, etc.) OR product was applied too heavily.

 Prevention: Follow manufacturer's recommended coverage rate and application conditions.

-Solution: Cure and seal may need to be completely removed with a chemical stripper or mechanical means.
+Solution: Sealer may need to be completely removed with a chemical stripper or mechanical means.
 Reapply in proper conditions.